 What Can Prosciutto Do For You?
 Murray Hill Condos, Mario Batali and "The Eataly Bump"

-We've written several times in the past about NoMad, which is the not-so-convincing but also not-so-bad name given to the rising neighborhood on the fringes of Murray Hill and Gramercy Park.
+We've written several times in the past about NoMad, which is the not-so-convincing but also not-so-bad name given to Murray Hill and Gramercy Park.
 We wrote about NoMad not because we're lovers of real estate conjuncto-neologisms -- although, of course, who isn't? -- but because it's actually a really interesting young neighborhood, and home to a couple of very promising luxury condo listings in Twenty 9th Park Madison and Sky House.
 More importantly, though, NoMad has a real buzz about it, thanks in large part to destination hangouts like Ace Hotel.
 To say that Eataly, the blockbuster new Mario Batali-helmed Italian food emporium, has become one of NoMad's signature landmarks is a huge understatement.
 Eataly, in just a few short months in business, has helped make NoMad one of Manhattan's hottest food neighborhoods -- and boosted this sub-neighborhood's fortunes even higher.
 Especially among those of us who enjoy prosciutto.